memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 The next thing an attacker will determine is the number of devices in the JTAG chain, because even if we have only one microcontroller connected to JTAG - the number of TAPs in the chain may be more than one.
-Next we need to determine the lengths of the `IR` and `DR` registers, as well as the number of `DR` registers theoretically available.
+Next, we need to determine the lengths of the `IR` and `DR` registers, as well as the number of `DR` registers theoretically available.